 The six-member jury, consisting of international and local professionals, chose Tamás Kaszás’s project, Lost Wisdom, as this year’s winner.

-According to the unanimous opinion of the board, Tamás Kaszás's project Lost Wisdom connects organically to the experimental spirit of Artpool with his background of lived intellectual experiences.
-The proposal employs collaborative methods to go beyond the classical functions and theories of the archive and to intervene into the archive’s functioning with the dynamic toolkit of contemporary art.
+According to the unanimous opinion of the board, Tamás Kaszás’s project Lost Wisdom connects organically to the experimental spirit of Artpool due to his background of lived intellectual experiences.
+The proposal employs collaborative methods to go beyond the classical functions and theories of the archive and to intervene in the archive’s functioning with the dynamic toolkit of contemporary art.

 Facebook event: https://fb.me/e/13j4nJIny